AaHaHaa/MMTools/README.md

    - For rate-equation-gain modeling, all pumping schemes are implemented: co-pumping, counter-pumping, co+counter-pumping, as well as with and without ASE.
    - If ASE is included, the effect of ASE to the coherent signal field is simulated, rather than only a separate "power" variable $P_{\text{ASE}}(\omega)$ from the coherent signal "field" $A(t)$.
    - Rate-equation model supports `Nd`, `Yb`, `Er`, `Tm`, `Ho`.
 For more details, see `readme.pdf`.
    - Support ring- and linear-oscillator configurations with fast convergence (with the use of `saved_data`).
 For linear oscillators, inclusion of influence from pulses of both directions to the gain medium is considered.
-As an example, please see the numerical section of [our paper](http://josab.osa.org/abstract.cfm?URI=josab-38-3-743) to understand the necessity of this two-pulse saturation effect in a linear oscillator.
+As an example, please see the numerical section of [[4]](#references-our-papers) to understand the necessity of this two-pulse saturation effect in a linear oscillator.
 7. Support noise-seeded processes, such as spontaneous Raman scattering, with [the newly-developed noise model](https://doi.org/10.48550/arXiv.2410.20567).
 8. For multimode, GPU computation (with Nvidia CUDA) is highly recommended.
 I have written a lot of CUDA files to speed up simulations.
 It is controlled by `sim.gpu_yes=true/false`.
-9. Support narrowband transformation based on the newly-proposed scaled Fourier transform to speed up modeling such as a CPA [[4]](#references-our-papers).
+9. Support narrowband transformation based on the newly-proposed scaled Fourier transform to speed up modeling such as a CPA [[5]](#references-our-papers).

 ## Fourier-Transform tutorial
 Since I've seen many misuse of Fourier Transform, I wrote [this tutorial](https://doi.org/10.48550/arXiv.2412.20698).
 Please take a look.
 Briefly speaking for one misuse, it's necessary to use MATLAB's `ifft` for Fourier Transform into the spectral domain.